Maternity Awards? Could there be such a thing?

 When we’re young, because we’re growing and changing, there’s cause to celebrate those achievements of going from grade school through high school and college, as well as celebrating the holidays and birthdays.

 If we work at a job, there’s usually the annual awards banquet giving out Employee of the Year statues and BO (Born Organized) achievement pins and certificates.
-I know because as a keynote speaker, I’ve sat through hours of achievement celebrations.
+I know because as a keynote speaker, I’ve sat through hours of achievement awards presentations.

-But what about us homemakers?
+But what about us moms?
 Yeah we might get a Hallmark card once in a while, but there’s no annual awards banquet for Mom or Dad.

-Say you’ve breastfed three children (as I did) there should be a pin (maybe a cow or a milk can) you could wear on the pocket or your mother “uniform” denoting how many gallons you produced over your lifetime.
+Say you’ve breastfed three children, there should be a pin (maybe a cow or a milk can) you could wear on the pocket or your mother “uniform” denoting how many gallons you produced over your lifetime.
 If you had a C-Section, there could be a Purple C pin.
-There should be medals and ribbons for episiotomies, yeast infections, PMS, and ones for teaching a child to walk, talk, drive, eat with good manners etc. In other words, we should be able to look like those military officers when we go where parents gather like at church and at school and be recognized for our valor.
+There should be medals, pins and ribbons for episiotomies, yeast infections, PMS, and ones for teaching a child to walk, talk, drive, eat with good manners etc. In other words, we should be able to look like those military officers when we go where parents gather like at church and at school and be recognized for our valor.

 I know it’s not going to happen.
 First of all we’re too busy on the front lines 24-7 to design uniforms, and who’d give out the awards?
 The kids?
 Nah.
 But there is something we can do.
 We can enjoy our calling in as many moments out of each day that we can.
 We can be grateful for our work, our kids and our husbands and cherish and celebrate every evening when we come together under the blessed roof of our homes.
 And when we take the valuable time to be alone each day we can give ourselves credit for the service we provide.
 When we love who we are we don’t need awards, medals, ribbons and pins to show the world what we’ve accomplished, we just need to keep remembering what a contribution we make to our world.